MSVenkat1010/practiceJS/Chapter3/Chapter3.md

 boolean <br>
 </span>
 </div><br>
-if you define an array using const.
+if you define an array using `const`.
 You can change the values of a constant array, but you cannot change the array itself.<br><br>

 ```
 const arr = ["hi there"];